nash-p/wp-army-attachements/README.md

 There are other changes not listed here, all in all I have tried to keep things in line with the original author's 'ethos'.

-All rights, ownership, and credits belong to the original mod author **WhiskeyPotato**
+All rights, ownership, and credits belong to the original mod author **WoodenPotatoes**